 During a stroll at the local park weeks after the hospital incident, Morgan and Riley disappear, only to reappear somewhat changed.
 As everyone celebrates the safe return of the twins, Lauren begins to scream “these are not my babies”.
 Determined to bring her true infants home where they belong, Lauren will risk the unthinkable.
 But if she is wrong, she will be making the biggest mistake of her life.

 Little Darlings was inspired by dark fairy tales and twin folk tales, frequently referring to tales of changelings; children that have been secretly substituted by fairies and elves during infancy.
 The storyline made me question whether Lauren was in fact having a psychotic break due to postnatal depression or if there was in fact a figure after her twin boys.
 I even thought I had guessed it, with Lauren having a split personality!
-This is a reason why I thoroughly enjoyed the book, that it kept me guessing right until the final chapter and didn’t give away too much too soon.
-I would have liked a ‘one year later’ type of chapter just to wrap up the novel entirely.
+This is one of the many reasons why I thoroughly enjoyed the book; it was unpredictable and will have you needing a recovery period from book-shock / book hangover.
+I’m a greedy reader, so I do wish there had been a ‘one year later’ type of epilogue, but a lack of one doesn’t affect the overall reading experience at all.

 A Brewery of Eggshells:http://www.sacred-texts.com/neu/celt/cft/cft28.htm